 Symptoms of knee synovitis

 All of the large joints in the body (such as the knee, hip, and shoulder) are synovial joints.
-These joints are surrounded by a synovial membrane which encapsulates the joint and lubricates it by secreting synovial fluid.
+These joints are surrounded by a synovial membrane that encapsulates the joint.
+Its purpose is to lubricate it by secreting synovial fluid.

 Treatment for knee synovitis

 Treatment depends on what is causing your synovitis.

 If you have or had a knee injury, then apply the PRICE principles of protection, rest, ice, compression, and elevation.

 If you have arthritis, then anti-inflammatory medications are usually successful.

 In cases caused by more serious conditions or injuries then treating the underlying cause is most important.
 However, your surgeon may use arthroscopic surgery to remove the affected synovial tissue.

 This form of synovitis is rare but more serious.
 It results in an overgrowth of the synovial membrane itself.
 As a result, a benign tumour develops.
 The knee and hip joints are most frequently affected.

 Symptoms of PVNS include episodes of pain and swelling which comes and goes.
 Pain gradually gets worse over time.
 Your knee joint sometimes catches or locks.